 First, there is a correlation among high-performance HRM systems, innovation and firm performance.
 A high-performance HRM system has a significant positive impact on innovation; innovation has a significant positive impact on firm performance; high-performance HRM system provides a significant positive impact on firm performance.
 Second, innovation has played a part of a mediating role between the high-performance HRM system and enterprise performance.
-A high-performance HRM system has a direct impact on firm performance, improving the high-performance HRM system has a direct utility on firm performance through innovation.
+A high-performance HRM system has a direct impact on firm performance, improving the high-performance HRM system has a chieve the improvement of firm performance; high-performance HRM system has indirect utility on firm performance through innovation.
 Third, the various practices of the high-performance HRM system for the role of firm performance are different, and training, job analysis and employee participation are significant positives to firm performance.
 Employee development, profit sharing and performance evaluation as three kinds of practices for firm performance are not significant.